Wrongful Death Attorney Atlanta

-The Process Explained by an Atlanta Wrongful Death Attorney
+An Atlanta Wrongful Death Attorney Explains

 Parties in a Wrongful Death Lawsuit

-When a person has passed who do not possess a will in Georgia, a court like the Dekalb Probate Court or Fulton County Probate Court will appoint an executor or personal representative of property.
-In that case, the Plaintiff in the suit is ordinarily the estate’s executor or personal representative.
+The person bringing civil litigation is known as the “plaintiff.”
+When a person without a will passes in Georgia, a court like the Dekalb Probate Court or Fulton County Probate Court will appoint an executor or personal representative of property.
+In that case, the plaintiff in the suit is ordinarily the estate’s executor or personal representative.

-Factors Involved in Atlanta Wrongful Death Lawsuits
+Factors Involved in Atlanta Wrongful Death Claims

-- Negligence: The Plaintiff must show the court that the Defendant in question was negligent and that it was the Defendant’s clear negligence that caused the deceased’s death.
+- Negligence: The plaintiff must show the court that the defendant in question was negligent and that it was the defendant’s clear negligence that caused the deceased’s death.
 Plaintiff is entitled to any damages.
 Your wrongful death attorney must show that the defendant was negligent and that their negligence resulted in a death.